-It is important to note that section 34 of the Refugees Act already dictates that 'a refugee must abide by the laws of the Republic'.
-Any transgression of the laws renders a refugee subject to criminal sanction in the same way that a South African citizen would.
+laws renders a refugee subject to criminal sanction in the same way that a South African citizen would.

-We recommend that the ground for exclusion be removed.
+2.22.
+We recommend that the ground for exclusion introduced by section 4(1)(e) of the Bill be removed.
 An individual who transgresses the laws of South Africa can repay his or her debt to society through the criminal justice system without the principle of non-refoulment being violated.

-ii.
-Offences in terms of the Immigration Act, Identification Act and Passport and Travel Document Act15
+C. (ii) Offences in terms of the Immigration Act, Identification Act and Passport and Travel Document Act

-The exclusion from refugee status on the basis of committing a statutory offence in terms of the Immigration Act, Identification Act or Passport and Travel Documents Act serves to elevate these other Acts above the Refugees Act to preferential status.
-It is important that these Acts are reconciled with the Refugees Act.

-We are concerned that the ground for exclusion presently in the Draft Bill form has the potential to violate the principle of non-refourment.

-In relation to the Immigration Act of particular concern is section 49(1)(a) which provides that 'anyone who enters or remains in....the Republic in contravention of....[the]
-Act, shall be guilty of an offence....'
+- 2.23.
+The exclusion from refugee status on the basis of committing a statutory offence in terms of the Immigration Act (13 of 2002), Identification (Act 68 of 1997) or Passport and Travel Documents Act (Act 4 of 1994) serves to elevate these other Acts above the Refugees Act to preferential status.
+It is important that these Acts are reconciled with the Refugees Act. - 2.24.
+We are concerned that the above ground for exclusion presently in the Bill has the potential to violate the principle of non-refoulment. - 2.25.
+In relation to the Immigration Act, of particular concern is section 49(1)(a) which provides that "anyone who enters or remains in....the Republic in contravention of....[the]
+Act, shall be guilty of an offence....". - 2.26.
 However, Article 31 of the UN Convention on the Status of Refugees, to which South Africa did not enter a reservation, provides that:-

+"REFUGEES UNLAWFULLY IN THE COUNTRY OF REFUGE

+- 1. The Contracting States shall not impose penalties, on account of their illegal entry or presence, on refugees who, coming directly from a territory where their life or freedom was threatened in the sense of article 1, enter or are present in their territory without authorization, provided they present themselves without delay to the authorities and show good cause for their illegal entry or presence. - 2.
+The Contracting States shall not apply to the movements of such refugees restrictions other than those which are necessary and such restrictions shall only be applied until their status in the country is regularized or they obtain admission into another country.
+The Contracting States shall allow such refugees a reasonable period and all the necessary facilities to obtain admission into another country."

-15 Insertion of section 4(1)(f), page 8 of the Draft Bill.
+&lt;sup>20 Section 4(1)(f), page 3 of the Draft Bill.